amatur/amatur.github.io/index.md

 ## Research statement

-I am always open to work on new projects in algorithmic bioinformatics.
+I am always excited to work on open projects in algorithmic bioinformatics.
 With my experience in developing algorithms and pipelines for handling big datasets, I am capable of developing scalable and intuitive solutions that assist in biological studies.
 My background involves enhancing storage efficiency for sequence analysis tools and facilitating faster analysis of sequencing data.
 I am particularly inclined towards studying sequence similarities through k-mer based approaches, error-correction in assembly, and optimizing the performance of bioinformatics tools.

 ## Bio